Condor Trilogy

-An English translation into 12 books published by MacLehose Press began in February 2018.
+A 12-book English translation of the trilogy was first published by MacLehose Press in February 2018.
 Volume 1 has been published, containing the first four books, and the remaining eight are pending translation and publication.

-Historical Setting
+Historical setting

-The first novel, The Legend of the Condor Heroes, is set against a backdrop of a series of wars fought between the Han Chinese-dominated Southern Song dynasty and the Jurchen-led Jin dynasty.
-Concurrently, Mongol tribes led by Temüjin (Genghis Khan) emerge as a rising power in the north.
-The second novel, The Return of the Condor Heroes, is set in the period when the Mongols attack the Southern Song dynasty after having conquered the Jin dynasty.
-The historical Battle of Xiangyang is also featured as one of the key events in the novel.
-The third and last novel, The Heaven Sword and Dragon Saber, is set in the late Yuan dynasty (founded by the Mongols).
-Towards the end of the novel, the Yuan dynasty is overthrown by rebel forces and the Ming dynasty is established.
+The first novel, The Legend of the Condor Heroes, is set in 12th-century China against a backdrop of the wars between the Song and Jin empires, while the Mongol Empire emerges in the north.
+The second novel, The Return of the Condor Heroes, is set in the 13th century during the Mongol conquest of China, featuring the historical Battle of Xiangyang.
+The third novel, The Heaven Sword and Dragon Saber, is set in the 14th century around the fall of the Mongol-led Yuan dynasty and the founding of the Ming dynasty.

 Plot

 Book of Wumu

 The Book of Wumu is a fictional military treatise written by the Song general Yue Fei.
-The book is highly sought after by the Jurchens of the Jin dynasty.
-Guo Jing uses the knowledge he acquired from the book to defend the Song dynasty.
-Before his death, he hid the book in the blade of the Dragon Slaying Saber.
-Nearly a century after the Battle of Xiangyang, the book comes into Zhang Wuji's possession.
-Zhang uses one of the strategies in the book to defeat Yuan forces at the siege of Mount Song.
+The book is highly sought after by the Jin Empire.
+Guo Jing uses the knowledge he acquired from the book to defend the Song Empire.
+Before his death, he hid the book in the blade of the Dragon-Slaying Saber.
+Nearly a century after the Battle of Xiangyang, the book comes into the possession of Zhang Wuji, who uses one of the strategies in the book to defeat Yuan forces at the siege of Mount Song.
 He passes the book to Xu Da, who studies it and becomes a brilliant military leader.
-Xu Da leads rebel forces to overthrow the Yuan dynasty and becomes one of the founding pioneers of the Ming dynasty.
+Xu Da leads rebel forces to overthrow the Yuan dynasty and becomes one of the pioneers of the Ming dynasty.

 Early history

-Prior to his execution, Song general Yue Fei detailed his military tactics and experience against the Jin forces in writing during captivity, titled Vital Information Against the Jins (破金要訣), in hopes that future generations will continue his mission to restore China with his text.
-After his death, the book is later renamed Book of Wumu and was hidden in a cave covered by a waterfall, 15 steps east of Cuihan Hall in the imperial palace in Lin'an (present-day Hangzhou).
-The book was later stolen by Shangguan Jiannan, a former subordinate of Han Shizhong and the chief of the Iron Palm Gang and brought back to Iron Palm Peak and hidden in the gang's forbidden grounds.
+Prior to his execution, Yue Fei wrote his battle experiences in a book in the hope that future generations will continue his mission of defeating the Jin Empire.
+After his death, the book is renamed Book of Wumu and hidden in a cave covered by a waterfall within the Song imperial palace in Lin'an (present-day Hangzhou).
+The book was later stolen by Shangguan Jiannan, a former subordinate of Han Shizhong and the chief of the Iron Palm Clan, and taken to Iron Palm Peak, where it is hidden in the clan's forbidden grounds.